CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

      ![Overview: Regulatory Compliance tile](../Images/msdefender4.png)

-     > Note: It can take upto 24 hours for compliance status to be loaded, it has dependency on Azure.
-You can continue to the next steps and verify this later.

 11. Next Click on **Inventory** from the **General** section of the Microsoft Defender for Cloud.
 It shows the number of unmonitored VMs alongside the total covered resources - **you should expect to have zero unmonitored VMs**.
 Resources are classified according to their health status.

      > ❗ Important: <br>